Understanding Male Hair Loss

 The Right Way

-Our doctors do not prescribe the medications mentioned above.
-If DHT conversion is a concern, our doctors prescribe a shampoo additive containing several ingredients that stop DHT conversion topically at the hair follicle.
+Our providers do not prescribe the medications mentioned above.
+If DHT conversion is a concern, our providers prescribe a shampoo additive containing several ingredients that stop DHT conversion topically at the hair follicle.

 - Treat thyroid deficiency (if any) by restoring thyroid hormone to healthy levels.